Imagine…

 Can you plant lettuce in July?

-Yes, if you plant summer varieties.
+Yes, you can plant lettuce in July if you plant summer varieties.
 Most will resist turning bitter in hot weather.
 Keep the soil evenly moist until your lettuce seeds germinate and get established.
 You may also want to use shade cloth to keep your lettuce cooler and help prevent bolting and tip burn.

 Get your July planting guide and checklist